OWU Cares about the well-being of our community!

 If you have a concern about an OWU student, we encourage you to notify the OWU Care Team by submitting the Reporting Student Concerns form.

-The Student Care Team is responsible for soliciting and evaluating reports of any student whose behavior is of concern.
-In addition, the Team will communicate with and monitor students whose behavior has been reported.
+The Student Care Committee is responsible for soliciting and evaluating reports of any student whose behavior is of concern.
+The Student Care Committee provides on-going case management for the Behavioral Intervention Team (BIT) and will refer cases back to the BIT if there are recommendations for action.

-The Team is chaired by the Associate Dean of Student Success and is under the oversight of the Dean of Students.
-Members of the Team may include staff from the departments of Public Safety, Counseling Services, Residential Life, Student Conduct and Community Standards, Disability Services, and First Year Experience.
+The Committee is co-chaired by the Associate Dean of Student Success and the Assistant Dean for Student Integrity and Community Standards.
+Members of the Student Care Committee may include staff from the departments of Public Safety, Academic Advising, Counseling Services, Residential Life, and First Year Experience.
 Depending upon the situation, other community members may be asked to assist the Team.

 Can I report anonymously?

-A report may be completed anonymously; however, we strongly recommend you provide your name and contact information to allow a Care Team member to contact you should they need additional information regarding the report.
+A report may be completed anonymously; however, we strongly recommend you provide your name and contact information to allow for a Care Committee member contact you should they need additional information regarding the report.
 Your personal information will be treated privately whenever possible.
-While we may contact you for further information or clarification, the Care Team will not, in general, follow up with you about any actions or response the team has implemented.
+While we may contact you for further information or clarification, the Committee members will not, in general, follow up with you about any actions or response the team has implemented.

 If you would like to speak with a confidential resource before you report a concern then please contact our Confidential Resources.
 The following resources do not share information received with anyone unless there is a threat to harm to self or others.